Nitestack/raspberry-pi-5/README.md

 [Features](#-features) • [Requirements](#️-requirements) • [Getting Started](#-getting-started) • [Configuration](#%EF%B8%8F-configuration) • [Port Forwarding](#-port-forwarding) • [Security](#%EF%B8%8F-security) • [Backups](#-backups) • [License](#-license)

-_This [Ansible](https://www.ansible.com) configuration automates the setup of a Raspberry Pi Home Server running [Raspberry Pi OS](https://www.raspberrypi.com/software).
+_This [Ansible](https://www.ansible.com) configuration automates the setup of a Home Server running [Raspberry Pi OS](https://www.raspberrypi.com/software).
 It deploys essential services using a modern, secure, and declarative best-practice architecture._

 <p>
   <strong>If you find this repository useful, please <a href="#" title="star">⭐️</a> or fork it!</strong>